-Asian shares mixed in lackluster trading, Nikkei falls 0.6%

-“The lack of impetus for Asia markets has kept prices trading in a lackluster fashion this morning,” said Jingyi Pan, market strategist for IG in Singapore.
+Global shares edge up on upbeat US earnings reports

+Banks Wells Fargo and Goldman Sachs reported second quarter results that beat estimates, pushing up shares in pre-trading.

+Pharmaceuticals and consumer goods maker Johnson & Johnson posted slightly lower sales across much of its business in the second quarter, but its profit figure was higher than analysts were forecasting.

-One factor weighing on sentiment is the impasse between the U.S. and China over trade.
+The numbers are likely to be reassuring to investors worried about a slowdown in economic growth and the looming impact of the impasse between the U.S. and China over trade.

 The White House’s repeated threats to raise tariffs further in retaliation for the U.S. trade deficit and policies that critics say are unfair has made companies hesitant to invest and has hurt trade internationally.
 They’re a big reason China on Monday reported its weakest quarter of economic growth in at least 26 years.